-In 1857, the Supreme Court in Dred Scott held that black men had no constitutional rights that a white man was bound to respect.
+In Dred Scott, the Supreme Court held that black men had no constitutional rights that a white man was bound to respect.
 The Declaration, the Court argued, did not refer to all human beings, but rather only to all white people of British (or perhaps of European) descent.
-In other words, “all men are created equal” is not a statement about individuals but about groups: one group, British colonists living in North America, were created equal to a second group, British subjects living in the mother country.
+In other words, ‘all men are created equal’ is not a statement about individuals but about groups.
+One group, British colonists living in North America, were created equal to a second group, British subjects living in the mother country.

 Lincoln, following the Founders, rejected this interpretation.
 He thought the Declaration means just what it says: that all men are created equal.

-But because Americans in Lincoln’s time tended to think of blacks as inferior to whites in various respects, Lincoln knew that if he were to succeed as a statesman—if he were to succeed in preserving liberty—he had to clarify what he meant in rejecting the “group rights” interpretation.
+But because many Americans in Lincoln’s time were prejudiced against blacks, viewing them as inferior to whites in various respects, Lincoln knew that if he were to succeed as a statesman—if he were to succeed in preserving liberty—he had to clarify what he meant in rejecting the group-rights interpretation.
 Notice how precisely and carefully he does so, in one of his famous debates with Stephen A. Douglas:

 Lincoln always insisted that the federal government had no right to interfere with slavery in the states where it already existed, because the Constitution protected it there.
-He hated slavery, but loved liberty so much, he would tolerate the continued existence of slavery in some states in order to preserve the Constitution, whose underlying principles offered the only hope of ever liberating any slave in any state.
-As he had argued in 1857, in his speech denouncing the Dred Scott decision:
+He hated slavery but would tolerate its continued existence in some states in order to preserve the Constitution, whose underlying principles offered the only hope of ever liberating any slave in any state.
+As he had argued in 1857, in his speech denouncing Dred Scott: